hayes/pothos/docs/plugins/smart-subscriptions.md

 ### Known limitations

-Currently value passed to `filter` and `invalidateCache` is typed as `unknown`.
+- Currently value passed to `filter` and `invalidateCache` is typed as `unknown`.
 This should be improved in the future.
+- Does not work with list fields implemented with async-generators (used for `@stream` queries)